 Enrolling in courses on Quest

-You will be pre-enrolled by the department in your required courses for the your first term only.
+You will be pre-enrolled by the department in your required courses for your first term only.
 This includes REC 100, REC 101, REC 120, AHS 107, and PSYCH 101.
-For details on first year courses please see first-year course enrolment.
+For details on first-year courses please see first-year course selection.

 You will have the first two weeks of classes to adjust your timetable if needed (and if possible), and the first three weeks of classes to drop classes if necessary.
 Always use the SWAP function to change courses as this holds your original course space until you are successfully in the new course.
 For the official dates please review the important dates website.

 Each term you will enrol in courses for your next academic term during an enrolment appointment or during open enrolment.
 Follow the course sequence in the Undergraduate Calendar for your degree plan.
-Make sure you have clicked on the appropriate calendar by year you started in Recreation and Leisure.
+Make sure you have clicked on the appropriate calendar based on the year you started in Recreation and Leisure Studies.

 If you are unable to enroll in a course on Quest, check the following: